mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

 This is the data model for a single object.

 Our first stop is the yellow box of "Prefixes".
 These are shortcuts that allow us to skip typing out entire long URIs.
-For example, that predicate for retrieving the title of the Nightwatch, `<http://purl.org/dc/terms/title>`?
+For example, remember that predicate for retrieving the title of the Nightwatch, `<http://purl.org/dc/terms/title>`?
 With these prefixes, we just need to type `dct:title` whenever we need to use a `purl.org` predicate.
 `dct:` stands in for `http://purl.org/dc/terms/`, and `title` just gets pasted onto the end of this link.